glicerico/researcher-prototype/docs/user_guide.md

 | Presets | One-click combos such as *Friendly Helper* |

 Changes apply instantly and are stored in your profile.

+### Autonomous Research Control

+In the User Settings modal, you can control your personal autonomous research scheduler:

+* **Autonomous Research Toggle** – Enable/disable background research for your topics
+  - **Disabled by default** – you must explicitly enable it
+  - When enabled, research runs every 30 minutes (configurable)
+  - Only researches **your** active topics
+* **Next Run Time** – Shows when the next research cycle will occur (if enabled)
+* **Run Now Button** – Trigger immediate research without waiting for the next scheduled cycle

+This gives you complete control over when and how often the system researches on your behalf.

 ---